patternfly/pf-codemods/packages/pf-codemods/README.md

 ### dropdown-update-deprecatedPath [(#8835)](https://github.com/patternfly/patternfly-react/pull/8835)

 We've deprecated the current implementation of Dropdown.
 In order to continue using this deprecated implementation, the import path must be updated to our deprecated package and specifiers must be aliased.
+However, we suggest updating to our newer implementation of Dropdown.

 The following imports will be affected by this deprecation: